 Apart from their efforts in the war, The Buffalo Soldiers became the country’s first national park rangers.
 They were responsible for protecting wildlife from poachers, constructing new roads, and stopping privately-owned livestock from grazing on national park land.

 Becky Ault, a nationally-recognized artist with Art Research Enterprises Inc., designed the monument’s centerpiece.
 Atop the pedestal, seven cavalrymen and their horses stand shoulder to shoulder.
-The bronze pedestal will feature scenes designed by Polk County art students from Lake Region High School and Santa Fe Catholic High School.
+The bronze pedestal also features scenes designed by Polk County art students from Lake Region High School and Santa Fe Catholic High School.

-Once installed, “Friends of Freedom” will be one of the country’s only monuments of the Spanish-American war.
+“Friends of Freedom” is one of the country’s only monuments of the Spanish-American war.
 Even fewer exist commemorating The Buffalo Soldiers.